David-Hinton/Venue/README.md

 ### 3.2 Backend Components

-The backend of Venue is responsible for data storage, processing, and serving API endpoints.
+The backend of Locus is responsible for data storage, processing, and serving API endpoints.
 It is built using a server-side framework, such as Node.js, and uses a relational database, such as MySQL or PostgreSQL, to store and manage data.
 Key backend components include:

 - Database: The database stores vendor information, event details, user data, and other relevant information.
 It facilitates efficient retrieval, update, and management of data.